Occam's Razor and Student Persistence Challenges

 - Humans still like to interact with humans when facing more complicated issues

-By wielding my “razor,” I suggest that one student success solution is that higher ed institutions use mobile messaging.
+By wielding my “razor,” I suggest that one student success solution is that higher ed institutions use text messaging.
 This makes it easier for students to do things that keep them in school.
-That in a nutshell is what Signal Vine calls pragmatic personalization: send texts nudging a student about an upcoming deadline, check for responses (if none, follow up), and connect students to the right support services when appropriate.
+That, in a nutshell, is what Signal Vine calls pragmatic personalization: send texts nudging a student about an upcoming deadline, check for responses (if none, follow up), and connect students to the right support services when appropriate.

-Let’s visit Utah and see how one university embraced pragmatic personalization to make it easier for first-year students to persist.
+Let’s visit Utah and see how one university embraced this idea to make it easier for first-year students to persist.

 Bringham Young University’s (BYU’s) first-year mentoring program

 This first-year program deploys upperclassmen trained to provide one-on-one advice and support (via text message and in-person) to freshmen.
 The program had issues because mentors were using their personal phones to connect with mentees.
 What seemed like a reasonable way for mentors and mentees to communicate was making things complicated for everyone involved:

 - Peer mentors were basically on-call 24/7 because their personal phones were the point of contact for mentees.

 - Mentees struggled to connect with mentors and get timely responses because peer mentors were juggling messages from many sources.

 - The Office of First-Year Experience had no way of knowing if and when peer mentors connected with students.
 Also, staff worried that peer-to-mentee communications lived on hundreds of personal devices instead of a centralized campus system.

 As a result, the Office of First-Year Experience partnered with Signal Vine to deploy its platform infused with Blended Messaging®.
 This enabled staff to do the following:

 - Automate a set of peer mentor text messages to provide deadline alerts and reminders to complete required academic or admin tasks.
 Messages were sent automatically per a calendar managed on the Signal Vine platform.